Associated Colleges of the Twin Cities (ACTC)

 For Questions Contact: Office of the Registrar, St. Paul | 651.690.6531

-As part of the Associate Colleges of the Twin Cities (ACTC), St. Catherine University offers its degree-seeking students enrolled in the College for Women the possibility of registering for courses at Augsburg College, Hamline University, Macalester College and the University of St. Thomas.
+As part of the Associate Colleges of the Twin Cities (ACTC), St. Catherine University offers its degree-seeking students enrolled in the College for Women the possibility of registering for courses at Augsburg University, Hamline University, Macalester College, and the University of St. Thomas.
 St. Catherine University students may cross-register through the ACTC subject to the following guidelines:

 - Students must be registered for at least eight semester credits at St. Catherine University and their semester registration must total at least 12 credits, including the exchange credits.

 - Only one course per semester may be taken on an exchange basis.
 Additional exchange courses are permitted as exceptions when required for the student's ACTC major.